Neck pain conditions we treat:

-The neck seems to be a problem area for many therapists across all disciplines.
+The neck seems to be a common problem area for many therapists across all disciplines.
 I’ll admit that it can seem to be a complicated joint when you look at every single little thing that could go wrong.
 It can be overwhelming!
 Your neck moves in many different ways and is incredibly strong, whilst incredibly mobile!

-I think that this may be the reason that it typically isn’t treated effectively and if you’re reading this then I can almost guarantee that you have, or have had, frustrating neck pain.
+I think that this may be the reason that neck pain typically isn’t treated effectively and if you’re reading this then I can almost guarantee that you have, or have had, frustrating neck pain.
 So if you’d humour me for a few minutes, let me offer a solution to your pain… there is HOPE for you yet!

 Neck Disc Pain Treatment

 A bulging disc in the neck occurs when the outer layer covering the disc weakens and enters the cervical spinal space.
 This can cause pain to radiate through nerves in the neck, shoulders, arms and back, especially if you try to look down at the floor or look up to the sky.